New!: BlueSwarm: Biologically-inspired Little Underwater Explorers! (Science Robotics 2021)

-Our lab is part of the Computer Science Department, within the Paulson School of Engineering and Applied Sciences at Harvard.
-We are a core lab member of the Wyss Institute for Biologically Inspired Engineering at Harvard, and Prof. Nagpal co-leads the Bio-inspired Robotics Platform.
+Our lab is part of Computer Science and Robotics, within the Paulson School of Engineering and Applied Sciences at Harvard.
+We are a member of the Wyss Institute for Biologically Inspired Engineering at Harvard, and Prof. Nagpal co-leads the Bio-inspired Robotics Platform (2008-20).
 We do research that spans computer science, robotics, and biology in many different ways.
 Our lab is committed to having a diverse, creative, interdisciplinary, team-oriented, and fun environment.

 How to get to our Lab:

-Lab Tours: We enjoy doing lab tours for groups aiming at broadening participation in robotics and STEM with underrepresented groups.
-SEAS also offers great lab tours and activities covering all engineering (email email@example.com).
+Outreach and Lab Tours: We enjoy doing lab tours for groups aiming at broadening participation in robotics and STEM with underrepresented groups.
+For now our lab is closed to tours due to covid.

 COLLECTIVE ARTIFICIAL INTELLIGENCE

-Our group is interested in self-organizing multi-agent systems, where large numbers of simple agents cooperate to produce complex and robust global behavior.
-We develop bio-inspired robots and algorithms for collective intelligence, drawing inspiration from social insects and multicellular organization.
-We also model self-organization in biology, specifically how cells and insects cooperate to achieve complex tasks.
-Our work combines computer science, robotics, and biology.
+Our group is interested in self-organizing systems, where large numbers of simple agents cooperate to produce complex and robust global behavior.
+We design and build novel bio-inspired robots and algorithms for collective intelligence, drawing inspiration from social insects and cells and body-brain-colony interactions.
+We also study self-organization in nature, specifically how social insects and cells cooperate to achieve complex tasks and what organizational principles translate accross scales.
+Our work combines AI, robotics (CS, EE & ME), and field biology.